igemsoftware2020/UC-Davis/TUTORIAL.md

 software's motif-finder (called MEME) tool.
-By creating fasta files with exact motif location, strand, and position weight matrix known, MEME's ability to correctly locate motifs in a promoter sequence can be quantified.
+By creating fasta files with exact motif location, strand, and position weight matrix known, MEME's ability to correctly locate motifs in a promoter sequence can be quantified and optimal running parameters can be designed.

-For this purpose, memescape was created. memescape is a wrapper program that automates the creation of synthetic promoter files in mbed and the analysis of these files in the motif finder tool of MEME.
+To execute this quantification and optimization, memescape was created. memescape is a wrapper program that automates the creation of synthetic promoter files (using mbed) and automates the analysis of those files by running MEME on them.

-It is the intention of this program to run promoter files of various specifications through meme with different motif-finding parameters in order to determine when meme performs best.
-For each iteration in memescape, a fasta file with set parameters is created and run through the motif-finder for each possible meme model (oops,zoops, anr).
-For each run of the motif-finder, memescape parses and records the fasta promoter file name, the file specifications for promoter number and size, the position and strand of the embedded motif in each sequences, and the postion weight matrix of the embedded motif itself.
+It is the intention of this program to run promoter files of various specifications through MEME with different motif-finding parameters in order to determine when meme performs best.
+For each iteration in memescape, a fasta file with set parameters is created and run through MEME once with each model (oops,zoops, anr).
+For each run, memescape parses and records the fasta promoter file name, the file specifications for promoter number and size, the position and strand of the embedded motif in each sequences, and the position weight matrix of the embedded motif itself.

-After the motif finder analyzes the file, memescape opens the meme output and extracts relevant information to compare to file information.
-After a variety of possible analyses, memescape parses and prints all relevant performance data which can be saved to a .csv file for viewing.
+After the MEME analyzes the file, memescape opens the MEME output and extracts relevant information to compare to compare the expected motif information (from the initial FASTA file).
+After comparing and analysing the extracted information, memescape parses and prints all relevant performance data which can be saved to a .csv file for viewing.

 Using memescape for performance analysis is highly recommended over running meme manually multiple times for a single file because it allows for hundreds